18 th ACM Workshop on

 • Position and open-problem papers discussing the relationship of AI or machine learning to security or privacy.
 Submitted papers of this type may not substantially overlap with papers that have been published previously or that are simultaneously submitted to a journal or conference/workshop proceedings.

+Papers not following the following guidelines will be desk-rejected.
+Submissions must be in English and properly anonymized.
+The papers should be at most 10 pages in double-column ACM format, excluding the bibliography and well-marked appendices, and at most 12 pages overall.
+Papers should be in LaTeX and striclty with the ACM format.
+This format is also required for the camera-ready version.
+Please follow the main CCS formatting instructions (except with page limits as described above).
+In particular, we recommend using the sigconf template, which can be downloaded from https://www.acm.org/publications/proceedings-template .
 The authors can specify the paper type in the submission form.
-Paper submissions must be at most 10 pages in double-column ACM format, excluding the bibliography and well-marked appendices, and at most 12 pages overall.
-Papers should be in LaTeX and we recommend using the ACM format.
-This format is required for the camera-ready version.
-Please follow the main CCS formatting instructions (except with page limits as described above).
-In particular, we recommend using the sigconf template, which can be downloaded from https://www.acm.org/publications/proceedings-template.
 Accepted papers will be published by the ACM Digital Library and/or ACM Press.
 Committee members are not required to read the appendices, so the paper should be intelligible without them.
-Submissions must be in English and properly anonymized.

 Submission Site